willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### During start up of Mixed Reality, I'm stuck at the step "Turn your head side to side, and then at the floor"

-You are asked to turn your head side to side so your headset can recognizing your space and restore the virtual floor and boundary you set up previously.
+You are asked to turn your head side to side so your headset can recognize your space and restore the virtual floor and boundary you set up previously.
 When you put on your headset, this scanning process can take up to 10 seconds.
 After it is complete, you will either be in the Mixed Reality Home or you will be prompted to set up your boundary again.

 If the scanning process takes longer than 10 seconds, there could be a problem with the proximity sensor in the headset:
-1. Check that the sticker has been removed from the proximity sensor (the proximity sensor is located inside the headset roughly where the center of your forehead would be)
+1. Check that the sticker has been removed from the proximity sensor (the proximity sensor is located inside the headset roughly where the center of your forehead would be).
 2. Check that your proximity sensor is toggling input to your headset: with your finger, cover and uncover the proximity sensor a few times to verify input is switching to the headset.
 You should see the **Windows Key + Y** banner at the top of your PC.
-You can manually switch input to the headset at any time by typing **Windows Key + Y** on your keyboard
+You can manually switch input to the headset at any time by typing **Windows Key + Y** on your keyboard.

 ## Windows Mixed Reality Home